 - Turn the Instant Pot on, to the saute function and add the oil, onion, celery, and fresh garlic, and sauté 5 minutes until fragrant and tender.

 - Add the remaining ingredients (except the lemon) – herbs, bay, beans, chicken breasts or thighs (leave whole), chicken stock or broth, salt and pepper.
-Give a good stir and set the pressure cooker to 30 minutes on high pressure.
-(If using particularly large beans like lima, corona, or fava, increase time by 10-15 minutes.)
+Give a good stir and set the pressure cooker to 30 minutes on high pressure. (***If using larger beans like cannellini, lima, corona, or fava, increase time by 10-15 minutes.)

 - Let the pressure release (either naturally, or let it out manually) and pull the chicken meat apart using two forks, shredding.
 Give a good stir, taste, adjusting salt and pepper, and add a squeeze of lemon.

 - Serve with fresh chopped Italian parsley, and for added richness sour cream or avocado.